openvino/mtb-solidity/documentation.md

 - Validate governance parameter updates by asserting only the governor owner (or timelock after transfer) can modify delays and thresholds.
 - Run integration tests where a proposal schedules an entitlement change, waits out the timelock, and successfully calls the registry.
 - Simulate crowdsale phase transitions, especially the partial fill scenario where a single contribution crosses from phase one to phase two.

+## Scripts
+Scripts live under `scripts/` and most of them rely on the Hardhat runtime.
+Before running any of them:
+- Make sure dependencies are installed with `npm install`.
+- Populate `.env` with at least `PRIVATE_KEY` and the RPC URLs you expect to use (`PROVIDER_MAINNET`, `PROVIDER_BASE`, or the corresponding `NEXT_PUBLIC_*` variants).

+Use Hardhat for scripts that import `require("hardhat")` or `ethers` from the Hardhat environment:
+- `npx hardhat run scripts/<script-name>.js` executes using the default network (derived from your `.env`).
+- `npx hardhat run scripts/<script-name>.js --network <network>` targets a named network from `hardhat.config.js`.

+If a script is plain Node.js (no Hardhat imports), you can run it with `node scripts/<script-name>.js`.
+Check the first lines of the file to confirm which runtime it expects.

+Before pointing a script at mainnet, review any hard-coded addresses and consider dry-running on a testnet.